 - in different sizes

 - with different names

 So instead of exporting for Facebook, then repeating the processing and using your export preset to export to Instagram or your website or exporting for print, you can do it all at once!

 This update is such a time saver!
 If a speedier Lightroom workflow is important to you, you’ll enjoy my tips for batch editing in Lightroom.

 Leave a comment

-If you have any questions about Lightroom export settings, let us know in the comments.
+If you have any questions about the best export settings for Lightroom, let us know in the comments.

-Also, we love good news, so if our resizing images tips have helped you to understand resizing images in Lightroom, share that too.
+Also, I love good news, so if my tips for resizing images have helped you to understand exporting images in Lightroom, share that too.